 How to test the Gutenberg editor

 In order to safely test the Gutenberg editor before installing in on your live site, you can use either a staging site or a local environment.
-Local by Flywheel is a free local development environment that’s perfect for this.
+Local is a free local development environment that’s perfect for this.

 While a copy of your site is in the staging or local environment, go ahead and update to WordPress 5.0.
 Then, look around!